 Jump for Joy

-On April 28, 2012, I'm going to jump out of a perfectly functioning airplane.
+Read about Katie's plan to jump out of a perfectly functioning airplane on April 28, 2012.
 Why?
 To take part in Operation Freefall: The Two-Mile High Stand Against Sexual Assault.
-I'll be joining thousands others at skydive centers across the country who will take to the sky and jump in effort to raise awareness and money for victims of sexual assault.
+It's part of a movement of thousands of others at skydive centers across the U.S. to take to the sky and jump in effort to raise awareness and money for victims of sexual assault.